 Certificate requests for an entity that has a valid certificate which is not expiring “soon” shall be flagged as such and require approval from OSG PKI staff.

-“soon” should be configurable, I expect this to be O(month)
+“soon” should be configurable, I expect this to be on the order of a month.

 This is to prevent accidental multiple request for the same entity.

-Grid Admins shall be limited to requesting 50 certificates/day
+Grid Admins shall be limited to receiving 50 certificates/day

 This is policy under the current DOE Grids PKI and helps mitigate accidents.

-Grid Admins shall have an annual limit on certificates they can be request, set on an Admin-by-Admin basis when they are granted Grid Admin status.
+Grid Admins shall have an annual limit on certificates they can be receive, set on an Admin-by-Admin basis when they are granted Grid Admin status.

 Increases to the limit can be done by OSG PKI staff.